jschoch/ESPels/README.md

 - [ ] turn on task monitoring and display via web ui
 - [ ] smooth RPM for display
 - [ ] store position after disengaging slave so you can re-index if you re-engage
+- [ ] Add angle measure mode like a manual turned indexing plate.

 Misc: